amigus/dnsmasq-ansible/docs/index.md

 :   runs `dnsmasq_install` then other roles based on which variables are present.

 [`dnsmasq_install`](roles/dnsmasq_install.md)
-:   installs Dnsmasq and configures the system to for it.
+:   installs Dnsmasq and configures the system to run it.

 [`dnsmasq_dhcp`](roles/dnsmasq_dhcp.md)
-:   configures DHCP options and tags, IPv4 ranges and reservations.
+:   configures DHCP options and tags, IPv4 ranges, and reservations.

 [`dnsmasq_dhcp_db`](roles/dnsmasq_dhcp_db.md)
 :   adds an [SQLite3](https://sqlite.org/) DHCP lease management.